matomo-org/developer-documentation/docs/Hooks.md

 TODO: list exactly what information is available in $visitInfo

-Parameters:
+Callback Signature:
+<pre><code>function(&amp;$this-&gt;visitorInfo, $extraInfo)</code></pre>
-- array $visitInfo Information regarding the visit.
-This is information that persisted to the database.- array $extraInfo Extra information about the visit.
+- `array` `$visitInfo` Information regarding the visit.
+This is information that persisted to the database.
+- `array` `$extraInfo` Extra information about the visit.
 This information will not be persisted.
 Includes the following data: - **UserAgent**: The whole User-Agent of the tracking request (or the value of the **ua** query parameter).

-Callback Signature:
-<pre><code>function(&amp;$this-&gt;visitorInfo, $extraInfo)</code></pre>

 Usages: